ConesaLab/BiohackathonEurope2025P10/README.md

 Notes: The installation of isONclust3 requires users to install the Rust programming language onto their system.

-## Optional Use of Reference Annotation

 * [Freddie](https://github.com/vpc-ccg/freddie)

+Long-read data: ONT

 Container: NA

 Conda installation: https://anaconda.org/bioconda/freddie

-Notes: Snakemake pipeline also avalable.
-Freddie's clustering stage uses Gurobi Solver which needs a license to use.
+Notes: Snakemake pipeline also available.
+Freddie's clustering stage uses Gurobi Solver, which requires a license to use.
 For academics, a cost-free license is available upon registration: https://www.gurobi.com/downloads/end-user-license-agreement-academic/

+## Optional Use of Reference Annotation